kingcomma/hhbuilder/README.md

 ## Reviewing the Work

 To review the work simply open the index.html file in a browser.
-Running the Javascript does not require any specific development environment.
+The Javascript in index.js does not require any specific development environment or build process in order to run properly.

 ## Running Tests